 Why Cedar Breaks is a Great Alternative to Bryce Canyon

-2. Because It’s Easier to Get To: Of the three parks, Bryce Canyon is by far the hardest to reach: Zion & Cedar Breaks are both within 25 miles of I-15.
-Whether you’re coming from Vegas or Salt Lake, these are the easier driving options.
-Bryce adds an extra 5-hour round-trip from I-15, & works best if you’re also visiting Grand Staircase-Escalante National Monument, which is also out east, off 89.
+2. Because It’s Easier to Reach: Of the three parks, Bryce Canyon is by far the hardest to reach.
+Zion & Cedar Breaks are both within 25 miles of I-15.
+Whether you’re coming from Vegas or Salt Lake: these are the easier driving options.
+Bryce adds an extra 5-hour round-trip from I-15, & works best if you’re also visiting Grand Staircase-Escalante National Monument ~ which is also out east, off 89.

-Bryce Canyon (pictured here) is known for its eerie “hoodoos” ~ which are tall, skinny shafts of rock, caused by erosion.
-But here’s the good news: Cedar Breaks has them too!
+Bryce Canyon is known for its eerie hoodoos.
+But the good news is: Cedar Breaks has them too!

-5) More Reasonable Accommodations near Cedar Breaks: There are only a few hotels right in Bryce Canyon (including Best Western’s Ruby Lodge), but the problem is: in the summer, they’re usually booked in advance & are pricey ($200+/night).
-And many of these options are quite run-down: which means you’re paying a lot for mediocre accommodations.
-In Brian Head, on the other hand, summer is low season…so hotel prices are at rock bottom.
-I stayed in the lovely Best Western Premier Hotel & Spa for $70/night in July ~ & it was 100% pet-friendly!
-They even let me bring Dylan into the upstairs bar to get some work done while waiting for my room.
+5) There are More Reasonable Accommodations by Cedar Breaks: There are several hotels right by Bryce Canyon (including Best Western’s Ruby Lodge).
+But the problem is: in the summer, they’re usually booked well in advance, & can be pricey.
+In Brian Head, summer is low season…so hotel prices are at rock bottom.
+I stayed at the lovely Brian Head Lodge (formerly the Best Western) for $70/night in July ~ & it was 100% pet-friendly!

-There are multiple, amazing viewpoints along Hwy 148, which runs right along Cedar Breaks National Monument.
+There are multiple, amazing viewpoints along Hwy 148, which runs right along Cedar Breaks.

-Most all of the paths in & around Cedar Breaks are pet-friendly, & many of them are wide & paved ~ making for easy walking.
+Most paths at Cedar Breaks are pet-friendly, & many are wide & paved ~ making for easy walking.

-Some say that the colors at Cedar Breaks are more vivid than at Bryce Canyon, particularly at sunset.
+The colors at Cedar Breaks are incredible, particularly at sunset.

 The highest point at Cedar Breaks, right past the Visitor’s Center: Point Supreme.

-The campgrounds at Cedar Breaks are a beautiful spot for a picnic, & back up to a huge meadow with long, long views.
+The campgrounds at Cedar Breaks are a beautiful spot for a picnic.

 xoxo Noelia & Dylan